Null-homologous exotic surfaces in 4-manifolds: introduction

+\begin{remark} The exotically embedded tori constructed in this paper provide examples of stably ribbon surfaces that are not ribbon.
+They are stably ribbon, because they stably smoothly trivial (by \cite{BS}).
+But they are not ribbon because as we shall see, log transforms on these tori have a different effect than log transforms on trivial tori, whereas \cite[Theorem 8.3]{N} implies that log transforms on ribbon tori are equivalent to those on trivial tori. \end{remark}

 \textbf{Acknowledgements:} Both authors would like to thank the Max Planck Institute for Mathematics for hosting them while they worked on this project, and Danny Ruberman and Tom Mark for their comments on an early draft of this paper.
+We are also especially grateful to Inanc Baykur who provided extensive comments on a later version.
+The first author was partially supported by grant from the Simons Foundation (\#524123 to Neil R. Hoffman) during later revisions of this paper.